turingschool/front-end-curriculum/projects/whats-cookin-part-one.md

 ## Timeline
 Dates and deadlines to be aware of:

-* **Monday August 30th** - Submit the following to your PM BEFORE beginning to write code via Slack:
+* **By EOD Monday of Week 2** - Submit the following to your PM BEFORE beginning to write code via Slack:
 1. DTR (be specific about learning goals, schedules, and communication expectations)
-1. Project board (this should be kept updated throughout the project and will be reviewed by PM in check-ins).
+1. GitHub project board (this should be kept updated throughout the project and will be reviewed by PM in check-ins.
-1. Planned out Class structure, for example, for a Recipe setup, you can have a ```RecipeRepository Class ``` and ```Repository Class```.
-1. Wireframes
+1. Wireframes (a rough sketch of your website for planning)
 1. 3 design inspirations (Please include links and details on what you're trying to re-create).

-* **Tuesday, September 7th** - Project due at 9PM.
+* **Monday of Week 3** - Project due at 9PM.

-Please submit your Group project part one [here](https://forms.gle/dTjaDmgDog9U8dGn6){:target='blank'}
+Please submit your project [here](https://forms.gle/dTjaDmgDog9U8dGn6){:target='blank'}

 ---